python/devguide/developer-workflow/communication-channels.rst

 at https://planetpython.org/.

-Setting Expectations for Open Source Participation
+Setting expectations for open source participation
 ==================================================

 Burn-out is common in open source due to a misunderstanding of what users, contributors,